osgi/osgi.enroute.site/_appnotes/concurrency.md

 this must pass the memory barriers it is more efficient in comparison with a lock.

-In the increment example, we could have used the Atomic Integer class that provides a lock free construct to increment an integer.

-	final AtomicInteger n = new AtomicInteger(0);

-	void foo() {
-		n.incrementAndGet();
-	}

 ## Atomically Closing

 There frequently is a potential race condition between the close operation